beyzakilickol/Common-Core-Standards-Library-App/README.md

 All pages with product info cart are including 'Add to Cart' button to make shopping accessible in all different levels of searching.
 User can add the item to his/her cart, remove the item from cart or checkout by making payment.
 I have used Stripe Api for payment system.

 ![](addtocart.gif)
-## Leave a review and Rate Product After Purchasing:
+## Leave a Review and Rate Product After Purchasing:
 After making purchase, the app takes user to 'my purchases' page where user can see all items he/she purchased, print them whenever he/she wants, rate or leave a review based on the experience.
 Once the review is left, it is displayed on the product details page, given rating is calculated to find the average rating of the product.

 ![](rateprint.gif)